auth0/Lock.swift/README.md

 **Notes:**
 - Passwordless can only be used with a single connection and will prioritize the use of email connections over sms.
-- The `audience` option is not available in Passwordless.

 #### Passwordless Method

-When using Lock passwordless the default `passwordlessMethod` is `.code` which sends the user a one time passcode to login.
+When using Lock Passwordless the default `passwordlessMethod` is `.code` which sends the user a one time passcode to login.
 If you want to use [Universal Links](https://auth0.com/docs/clients/enable-universal-links) you can add the following:

 ```swift
 .withOptions {